MichaelHillcox/Echelon/Readme.md

 [The Change Log](ChangeLog.md)

 #### Requirements
-- Webserver (Aphace currently, Nginx should be fine)
+- Webserver (Apache currently, Nginx should be fine)
 - Version PHP 5.6 / 7
 - MySQL
     - A MySQL user with connection rights to your B3 databases